DegenDev99/Zk_Ghost_Swap/WHITEPAPER.md

 **"Privacy is not a privilege.
 It's a fundamental human right."**

-ZK NinjaSwap was built on the core belief that individuals should have the ability to transact freely without surveillance, data collection, or identity disclosure.
+Zk Ghost Swap was built on the core belief that individuals should have the ability to transact freely without surveillance, data collection, or identity disclosure.
 We provide a trustless, anonymous gateway for cross-chain asset exchanges that respects user sovereignty.

 ### The Problem